Ethnic groups in Baltimore: Indians

 Indian Americans numbered 15,908 people in 2000, 0.6% of the Baltimore metropolitan area.

 Indian-Americans in the Baltimore area number roughly 39,000, making up the largest Asian group in Metro Baltimore at 1.4 percent of the population.

 The Rathayatra Parade, India's ancient Festival of Chariots, is held once a year in Baltimore.
 The parade begins outside Oriole Park at Camden Yards and ends at the Inner Harbor, where the Festival of India is held.
 The festival is sponsored by the Hare Krishna Temple of Catonsville and features live classical Indian music and dancing, arts and theater, literature, and a vegetarian feast.

-In September 2014, immigrants from India were the tenth largest foreign-born population in Baltimore.
-In the same year Urdu and Hindi were the thirteenth and twenty-fourth most commonly spoken languages in the city other than English, respectively, and other Indic languages were the eighth largest group of language speakers after English speakers.
+In 2011, immigrants from India were the tenth largest foreign-born population in Baltimore.
+In the same year, among immigrants who spoke English "less than very well", Urdu and Hindi were the thirteenth and twenty-fourth most commonly spoken languages in the city respectively; speakers of other Indic languages were the eighth largest group.
 Telugu, a language native to Southern India, is the second most spoken South Asian language in the Baltimore metro area, with roughly 6,000 speakers of Telugu.

 Indonesians

-In September 2014, immigrants from Indonesia were the seventy-second largest foreign-born population in Baltimore.
+In 2011, immigrants from Indonesia were the seventy-second largest foreign-born population in Baltimore.

 Japanese

 Japanese Americans are a small community in Baltimore.
 They numbered 2,185 people in 2000, 0.1% of the Baltimore metropolitan area.
 During the 1990s, the Japanese were the third largest Asian group in the city after Koreans and the Chinese.

-In the 1930 United States Census, there were fewer than 1,000 Japanese-born people in Baltimore.
+In the 1930 United States census, there were fewer than 1,000 Japanese-born people in Baltimore.

 There is a Japanese-American Fellowship Society, founded during the 1970s, which is meant to bring the Japanese culture to the people of Baltimore.
 There were hardly any Japanese people living in the city at the time the society was formed.

-In September 2014, immigrants from Japan were the thirtieth largest foreign-born population in Baltimore and the Japanese language was the fifteenth most commonly spoken language, after English.
+In 2011, immigrants from Japan were the thirtieth largest foreign-born population in Baltimore and the Japanese language was the fifteenth most commonly spoken language among those who spoke English "less than very well".

 Koreans

 The Korean population in Baltimore dates back to the mid-20th century.
 The Korean American community in numbered 1,990 in 2010, making up 0.3% of the city's population.
 At 93,000 people, the Baltimore–Washington metropolitan area has the third largest Korean American population in the United States.
 The Baltimore metropolitan area is home to 35,000 Koreans making up roughly 1.2 percent of the population, many of whom live in suburban Howard County.
 In 2000, the Korean language is spoken at home by 3,970 people in Baltimore.

-In September 2014, immigrants from Korea were the seventh largest foreign-born population in Baltimore, making Koreans the second largest foreign-born Asian population after mainland Chinese.
+In 2011, immigrants from Korea were the seventh largest foreign-born population in Baltimore, making Koreans the second largest foreign-born Asian population after mainland Chinese.

 Laotians

-In September 2014, immigrants from Laos were the sixty-second largest foreign-born population in Baltimore.
+In 2011, immigrants from Laos were the sixty-second largest foreign-born population in Baltimore.